ga-curriculum/men-stack-error-handling/server-side-error-handling/README.md

 The [trim() method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trim) returns a new string with the white space removed.
 We've applied the method to the `name` property of `req.body`.
 If the `name` field is invalid, we create and `throw` a new error with a custom error message.

-This action passes control to our `catch` block, where the error message is passed to our view.
+When we `throw` an error, control passes immediately to our `catch` block, where the error message is passed to our view.
 As a result, the `create()` method is never called upon, and the invalid `name` input is never added to the database.

 Finally, we can display the `errorMessage` for users by adding the following to our view: